 See you next year Muju!

 For more information on this and other off the beaten track festivals in korea, check out our post here.
+And for more unusual trips around Korea make sure to read our post on the most romantic day trip from Seoul.

 Like it?
 Pin it!